 What Story Should You Choose?

-Ah, of course you have many accomplishments (I know you do even if you’re sure you don’t).
+Of course you have many accomplishments (I know you do even if you’re sure you don’t).
 So which one do you choose to keep up your sleeve for those key moments?

 Ideally, you’ll know what your favorite superpower is so you can tell a story that shows that off.

 I have an introverted business owner client who first came to me because she had felt stuck for years around marketing her business on the web.
 It felt too exposing and too important to get it “wrong.”